 Friends of the Elderly Ireland enables older members, volunteers, staff and donors to share these values.

-Everyone needs people who care about us.
+Everyone needs people who care about them.
 It is not complicated and only requires the little touches that bring joy like flowers, music and shared laughter.
 Friends of the Elderly Ireland encourages the establishment and maintenance of personal and social links.
 The worth of each person’s life is highlighted by the value Armand Marquiset placed on giving “flowers as well as bread”.

 Friends of the Elderly Ireland aim through collective action to: